Things don't look good for Dodge and Chrysler

 "The case against Chrysler being here in 2030 is pretty convincing," he said.
 "The brand does not have a particularly good reputation in the US, its only major market."

 It also has a thin line-up.
 Chrysler currently offers just two vehicles.
 One is the 300, a chunky luxury-like sedan.
 Fiat Chrysler CEO Sergio Marchionne has indicated the 300 is unlikely to live beyond its current generation.
 The other is a the Pacifica minivan which is available as a plugin hybrid.
+C

 Chrysler could become a "people carrier" brand, Marchionne said at a recent investors' conference.
-Strictly speaking, that term could apply to any sort of vehicle, but it does not sound like a word for vehicles that are engaging or exciting.
-It could mean things like those Pacifica plug-in vans that Waymo is using to shuttle people around using driverless technology.
+Strictly speaking, that term could apply to any sort of vehicle, but it usually means minivans like those Pacifica plug-in vans that Waymo is using to shuttle people around using driverless technology.

 Dodge, at least has some meaning, and even actual fans, thanks to its association with muscle cars like the Challenger, and other cars and SUVs with powerful engines.
 It may not be the best image in a world increasingly focused on technology, though, said Michelle Krebs, senior analyst at AutoTrader.
 Burbling V8s are not exactly forward-looking as electric vehicles grow increasingly popular.